 In the western part of the reserve, a smooth, flat band of limestone is exposed in the bed of the Deepdale Beck.
 It creates a series of small waterfalls and has geometric grooves and channels in the stream bed.
 Some of the more interesting plants of Deepdale grow in the soils that cover the limestone on these streambanks.

 Resting on the limestone is the "Great Stone", a large boulder of pink granite from Shap in Cumbria, on the other side of the Pennines.
-The Great Stone was carried all the way to Deepdale by a glacier during the last ice age.
-There are about a dozen of these "erratics" in Teesdale, with the Great Stone being the largest.
-There's another near Barnard Castle, the "Sleepy Sheep", by the Teesdale Way just 300 metres upstream of Deepdale.
+The Great Stone was carried all the way to Deepdale by the ice sheets during the last ice age.
+There are several dozen of these "erratics" in Teesdale, with the Great Stone being one of the largest.
+There are also several other, smaller, ones in the Deepdale Beck.
+There's another in a field near Barnard Castle, the "Sleepy Sheep", by the Teesdale Way just 300 metres upstream of Deepdale.

 The beck floods in spate very readily, and its bed is a jumble of rocks, mostly sandstone and millstone grit with limestone and shale washed down from upstream.
 Some of these rocks have tiny fossils of sea creatures, mostly Sea Lilies, which are called "crinoids".
 A careful search of the larger, flatter, orangey coloured sandstones will reveal them.
 They show up better on wet rocks, and are mostly less than a centimetre long.
 They can be found anywhere along the Beck, but the easiest place to find them is outside of the reserve, upstream at the ford over the Deepdale Beck.

 Deepdale has a number of historic and archaeological features.
-These include cup-and-ring stones, the remains of Deepdale Viaduct, the remains of Deepdale Mill, Deepdale Bridge and the Deepdale Rifle Ranges.
+These include cup-and-ring stones, the remains of Deepdale Viaduct, the remains of Deepdale Mill, the Deepdale road bridge and the Deepdale Rifle Ranges.
 The former rifle ranges are within the nature reserve area.
 More information can be found by clicking on the images below.